cerc-io/stack-orchestrator/app/data/stacks/fixturenet-payments/demo.md

   * Click on `Connect Wallet` to connect to MetaMask (make sure that the newly funded account is active)
   * Click on `Connect Snap` to install/connect snap

-* Perform `DIRECT FUND` with the preset amount
+* Perform `DIRECT FUND` with the preset amount; confirm the transaction and wait for a ledger channel to be created with the watcher

-* Perform `VIRTUAL FUND` with amount set to `10000`
+* Perform `VIRTUAL FUND` with amount set to `10000` and wait for a payment channel to be created with the watcher

 * Perform phisher status check queries now that a payment channel is created:
-  * Check the watcher logs for received payments
+  * Check the watcher logs for received payments along with the GQL queries
-  * Check the payment proxy server logs for charged RPC requests (`eth_getBlockByHash`, `eth_getBlockByNumber`, `eth_getStorageAt`) made from watcher to upstream ETH server
+  * The watcher makes several ETH RPC requests to `ipld-eth-server` to fetch data required for satisfying the GQL request(s); check the payment proxy server logs for charged RPC requests (`eth_getBlockByHash`, `eth_getBlockByNumber`, `eth_getStorageAt`)

 * Change the amount besides `PAY` button to `>=100` for phisher reports next

 * Perform a phisher report and check the watcher logs for received payments; the RPC mutation request is sent to geth node and is not charged

-* Check the watcher - eth-server payment channel status after a few requests:
+* Check the watcher - ipld-eth-server payment channel status after a few requests:

   ```bash
   docker exec payments-nitro-rpc-client-1 npm exec -c "nitro-rpc-client get-payment-channel $WATCHER_UPSTREAM_PAYMENT_CHANNEL -h go-nitro -p 4005"